evolbioinfo/booster-web/README.md

 To access the web interface, just go to [http://localhost:8080](http://localhost:8080)

+Note that the local processor only allows to run booster from already inferred trees (no PhyML-SMS nor FastTree workflow).
+To also run tree inference workflows, see "Other configurations".

 ## Other configurations
 It is possible to configure `booster-web` to run with specific options.
 To do so, create a configuration file `booster-web.toml` with the following sections:
 * database